marvinmednick/Exploring-Near-Contracts/README.md

 ### After Sign-in

-After sign in, the options to add a log entry are enabled and an simple entry form (Name and Message) is displayed.
+After sign in, the options to add a log entry are enabled and an simple entry form (A timestamp, Name and Message) is displayed.

 ![image_info](./images/sign_in_example.jpg)